makehumancommunity/makehuman-static-website/content/MPFB/Docs/rigging_posing/rigify.md

 title: "Rigify in MPFB"
 draft: false
 weight: 10
-description: "How to work with rig helpers in MPFB"
+description: "How to use Rigify with MPFB characters in Blender: converting the default rig to a full Rigify control rig for advanced animation."
 alwaysopen: false
 ---